 This “loan origination fee” is paid to the loan officer or broker who initiates and completes the loan transaction with the borrower, and is only paid out if and when the loan funds.
 This fee is basically the originator’s commission for getting you a loan.
 Some originators may tell you that it is paid to cover loan processing/application costs, though it’s pretty common to pay those AND the loan origination fee.
 Go figure.

-However, the borrower also received a lender credit of $3,076.32, which offset the entire origination charge and more, resulting in an adjusted origination charge of -$1,236.32.
-That surplus was put toward other closing costs.
+Now let’s refer to the top screenshot again.
+Our borrower also received a lender credit of $3,076.32, which offset the entire origination charge and more, resulting in an adjusted origination charge of -$1,236.32.
+This amount was put toward other closing costs, reducing the borrower’s out-of-pocket expenses.

 Average Loan Origination Fee